 Processes

 Motions can be made by any member of the ISPCP and must be seconded by at least one other member of the Constituency.

+Voting will be restricted to those members of the Constituency who have paid their Constituency fees in full, although members will be allowed to participate in discussions.

+The current fee structure shall be specified on the ISPCP website.

 Voting mechanisms allowed include, voice votes during meetings or email.